-The following figure shows the same sound record as the above one under this display mode.
+The following figure shows the same sound record as the previous example under this display mode with the Interpolation method.

 It should also be noted that Lissajous Pattern View will always display all collected data points irrespective of the display mode setting.